Atlanta: 770-424-5550 | Toll Free: 1-800-955-8561 | Fax: 770-424-2464 | email@example.com |

 National Testing Laboratories, Inc. in Ypsilanti has a five bottle testing kit, which is supplied by many water quality professionals across the nation.
 You simply follow the directions in the kit and return the sample to the lab.
 They test your sample and then report to you.
 Your test results will be a two page report showing contaminant level, a cover letter explaining the test results and what you should do.

-Faucet and countertop filters using activated carbon are not capable of removing or reducing chromium 6.
-Water purification (reverse osmosis), not just simple filtration, will remove chromium 6 from drinking water.
+Faucet and countertop filters using activated carbon are not capable of removing or reducing Hexavalent Chromium.
+Water purification (reverse osmosis), not just simple filtration, will remove Hexavalent Chromium from drinking water.
 Systems with a NSF/ANSI Standard 58 seal are third-party certified to remove Hexavalent Chromium.

 NSF/ANSI Standard 58: Reverse Osmosis Drinking Water Treatment Systems